CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

       - [x] Add Label choice and plot update

 TODO Fixes:
-    - [x] Peaks labels can sometimes overflow the plot
+    - [ ] Investigate exit not exiting properly on some systems (could be due to Threads, use QThread instead ?) `ultralytics issue 1167 <https://github.com/ultralytics/ultralytics/issues/11679>`_
+    - [ ] reinit in Spectrum() doesn't reinit fit_params
+    - [ ] Expressions in saved models are "" instead of None
     - [ ] Manage callbacks when no files have been loaded (allow saving model, placing points, and baseline without loading spectra)
     - [ ] Baseline_points, empty Y if attached ?
+    - [x] Peaks labels can sometimes overflow the plot
     - [x] Icons color dont follow theme
     - [x] Spectrum list is disordered compared to the map.
 When browsing through the spectra in the list, it should traverse the map from top to bottom and left to right.
     - [x] Port updates commit 6d303df (main)